thmnrtn/notes/README.md

 ```

 ## Limitations
-Due to time constraints (i.e. a 3 hours limit) there are the following which are not a good as the could be:
+Due to time constraints (i.e. a 3 hour limit) there are the following which are not as good as they could be:
-- The layout of the notes overflows to the right once you have more than a certain amount of notes
+- The layout of the notes overflows to the right once you have more than a certain number of notes.
+This could be resolved by adding pagination
 - Validation works i.e. it won't let you save but there are no flash messages